 How do I mute an ocarina?

-Some people have tried to augment this approach of muting an ocarina by partly covering the voicing with tape, or by folding a piece of paper such that it fits into the windway and partially blocks it.
+It is also possible to augment this approach of muting an ocarina by partly covering the sound hole with tape, or by folding a piece of paper such that it fits into the windway and partially blocks it.
 There are also devices on the market which aim to do the same by fitting over the mouthpiece.
-I don't advise using any of these options as they throw the ocarina out of tune and make it sound bad.

-Ultimately, ocarinas are not well suited to muting.
+Ultimately, ocarinas are not well suited to muting due to physics.
 An ocarina can be made quieter when it is designed by making the chamber and voicing smaller, but there is a limit to this.
 As holes are opened more air is needed, so the player has to blow harder and this naturally causes more volume.
 You can only lower the pressure so much before the high notes start to sound really bad.